Sharp weighted estimates for multi-linear Calder\'{o}n-Zygmund operators on non-homogeneous spaces: Abstract

 \section{Abstract}

-We establish sparse domination of multi-linear Calder\'{o}n-Zygmund operators on non-homogeneous spaces.
-As a consequence we obtain sharp weighted bounds for multi-linear Calder\'{o}n-Zygmund operators with respect to multi-linear $A_{\vec{P}}$ weights.
+In this article, we address pointwise sparse domination for multilinear Calder\'on-Zygmund operators on upper doubling, geometrically doubling metric measure spaces.
+As a consequence, we have obtained sharp quantitative weighted estimates for multilinear Calder\'on-Zygmund operators.